shehreendheda/katacoda-scenarios/slo/createslo/step1.md

 ![Service List](createslo/assets/service-list.png)

-Now that the environment is ready, let’s get started with creating SLOs.
+Now that the environment is ready, let’s start exploring the metrics to create the SLO.